-Dentists often quickly pick up new Aesthetics patients from the exposure gained by their dental practice itself.
-You probably already have potential Aethetics patients in your current practice.
+Dentists often quickly pick up new aesthetics patients from the exposure gained via their dental practice itself.
+You probably already have potential aesthetics patients in your current practice.

 Once you’ve started, a well-trained professional dentist can accrue considerable numbers of patients from word-of-mouth.
 Let the standard of your training speak for you.

-If you’re interested in the personal experience of someone who has already incorporated Aesthetic Medicine into their dental practice, Dentistry Today has an article on the place of botulinum toxin and dermal fillers in dentistry that gives examples of how cosmetic procedures can complement Aesthetic dental work in a holistic approach to treatment.
+If you’re interested in the personal experience of someone who has already incorporated aesthetic medicine into their dental practice, we recommend reading the Dentistry Today article on the place of botulinum toxin and dermal fillers in dentistry.
+This gives examples of how cosmetic procedures can complement aesthetic dental work as part of an holistic approach to treatment.